-One of the less known roles within the real estate industry is that of a property manager.
-Property managers are responsible for the management of residential or commercial real estate.
+One of the lesser known roles within the real estate industry is that of a property manager.
+Property managers are responsible for the management of residential and commercial real estate.

-The Bureau of Labor Statistics estimates an employment growth of about 11% by 2026.
-The demand for real estate managers will continue to exist for the foreseeable future.
+For this profession, the Bureau of Labor Statistics estimates an employment growth of about 11% by 2026.
+That means demand for real estate managers will continue to exist in the foreseeable future.

 What Does A Property Manager Do?

-As a real estate manager, you’ll organize and manage the leases of residential, commercial or retail properties on behalf of their owners.
-Other duties you’re expected to perform include;
+As a real estate manager, your job is to organize and manage the leases of residential, commercial and retail properties on behalf of their owners.
+Other duties you’re expected to perform include:

 - Handling evictions

 - Managing all issues surrounding the property (improvements, maintenance, repairs)

 - Collecting rent on behalf of the landlord

 - Finding tenants for vacant properties